57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 #### How to implement automation tests

 * Select an Automation Framework: Use frameworks such as Mocha, Chai, and blockchain-specific toolkits like Hardhat, Foundry.
-* Design a test framework structure.
+* Design a test framework structure: Create an architectural foundation for the automated test system.
 * Develop Automation Scripts: Write scripts to automatically run repetitive test cases and validation checks based on test case priorities.
 * Maintain Test Scripts: Regularly update and optimize scripts to align with blockchain codebase updates.